sonyinside/ALLNet-Billing/README.md

 - PHP-Mbstring
 - MySQL Version 4.1.x and above

-can be Installed in Raspberry Pi Device.

-The problem with windows is hard to set cronjob, better Linux
+The application can be installed on a Raspberry Pi device.
+Cron jobs are easier to configure on Linux than Windows.

 ## Changelog